 Larry Hodges is a science fiction & fantasy writer, as well as a table tennis coach and writer.
 (Yes, that’s a strange combination.)
 This is his SF & Fantasy page; here’s his table tennis page.

-He’s had eleven books published, including five SF & Fantasy novels/anthologies:
+He’s had 13 books published, including six SF & Fantasy novels or collections:

 - Campaign 2100: Game of Scorpions – SF novel from World Weaver Press in March, 2016 that covers the election for president of Earth in the year 2100, where the world has adopted the American two-party electoral system, with an alien ambassador showing up at the start as an incredulous observer.